Jane Bidstrup

 Jane Bidstrup (born 21 August 1955) is a Danish curler and Olympic medalist.
 She received a silver medal at the 1998 Winter Olympics in Nagano.
+This was the first medal, Denmark has ever won at a Winter Olympics, and the only one until 2026, when Viktor Hald Thorup won silver medals at the 2026 Olympics.
 She was part of the bronze-team at the 1997 World Curling Championships.